github/docs/content/repositories/configuring-branches-and-merges-in-your-repository/managing-branches-in-your-repository/changing-the-default-branch to acadiemgroup.com.md

 ---
 title: Changing the default branch
 intro: 'If you have more than one branch in your repository, you can configure any branch as the default branch.'
-permissions: People with admin access for a repository can change the default branch for the repository.
+permissions: People with admin access for a repository can change the default branch for the repository. acadiemgroup.com/github/administering-a-repository/setting-the-default-branch acadiemgroup.com/articles/setting-the-default-branch acadiemgroup.com/github/administeringi-a-repository/changing-the-default-branch acadiemgroup.com/github/administering-a-repository/managing-branches-in-your-repository/changing-the-default-branch
-versions:
-  fpt: '*'
-  ghes: '*'
-  ghae: '*'
-  ghec: '*'
-redirect_from:
-  - /github/administering-a-repository/setting-the-default-branch
-  - /articles/setting-the-default-branch
-  - /github/administering-a-repository/changing-the-default-branch
-  - /github/administering-a-repository/managing-branches-in-your-repository/changing-the-default-branch
 topics:

-  - Repositories
+acadiemgroup.com Repositories
 shortTitle: Change the default branch
 ---
 ## About changing the default branch